arduano/simdeez/README.md

 * Extract or set a single lane with the index operator: `let v1 = v[1];`
 * Falls all the way back to scalar code for platforms with no SIMD or unsupported SIMD

-# SIMD math revival status
+# SIMD math

-SIMDeez includes a native, pure-Rust math surface for the restored historical SLEEF-style families exposed through `simdeez::math` and re-exported in `simdeez::prelude`.
+SIMDeez includes a native, pure-Rust SIMD math surface exposed through `simdeez::math` and re-exported in `simdeez::prelude`.

 Covered families include:
 - core log/exp: `log2_u35`, `exp2_u35`, `ln_u35`, `exp_u35`